U3A BRISBANE

 Tutor: Graham Fuller

 This friendly, relaxed class on Zoom thrives on members' discussions of their travel experiences and knowledge of independent travel and organised tours, both international and domestic.
 The knowledge shared assists experienced and inexperienced travellers.
-Volunteer class members present up to 20 minutes on a travel experience of their choice.
+Volunteer class members present up to 30 minutes on a travel experience of their choice.
+This allows us to see places we may not have been before, or new perspectives on places we have.
+We also have occasional fun quizzes for light relief.
 This class is ideal for armchair travellers and experienced travellers alike.

 Venue: Online via Zoom